ice4prince/Cmai/README.md

   --max_size_background_bcr MAX_SIZE_BACKGROUND_BCR
                         the maximum size for subsample of background BCRs, which should no more than 1000000.
-The default is 10000
+The default is 10000 --export_background   Only export the score dict for background BCRs of quantity of the max_size_background_bcr number, default is False.
+  --add_rank            Only add ranks from background BCR scores to no_ranked results, default is False.
+  --background_score BACKGROUND_SCORE
-  --rf_para             use the parameters from paras/rf_para.txt for antigen embedding.
+                        the pkl file of the score dictionary of background BCRs --rf_para             use the parameters from paras/rf_para.txt for antigen embedding.
 Default is False --gen_msa             only run generating msa and exit.
 Default is False --run_rf              skip generating msa and running embedding prediction.
 Default is False